Giveaway-Boat/giveaway-boat-docs/docs/basics/creating-a-giveaway.md

 ![Create a Giveaway](/assets/basics/creating-a-giveaway/dash/create-a-giveaway.png)

-See the "Options" section of this page for more details about the options.
+See the "Options" section of this page for more details about the options by clicking [here](#options).

 ## Using slash commands to create a giveaway